brooke-zhou/MovieLens-Visualization/README.md

   - matrix_factorization.py
     - First, read in clean movie and data files
     - Then, run each part corresponding to each matrix factorization methods to
-      - Tune model: get training and test errors (root mean squared error)
+      - tune model: get training and test errors (root mean squared error)
-      - Train with all data to learn U and V matrices and project them to 2D space
+      - train with all data to learn U and V matrices and project them to 2D space

 # Matrix Factorization Visualizations